Skip to main content

 • Metric (optional)

-3. Make sure your laptop is connected to the same LAN as the Ethernet interface you’ve selected.
+3. Make sure your laptop is on the same LAN as the selected Ethernet interface.

 tip

-3. Connect your laptop to the node using an Ethernet cable.
+3. Connect your laptop to the node with an Ethernet cable.

-4. On your laptop, configure Ethernet settings as follows:
+4. On your laptop, configure the Ethernet adapter manually:

-• Choose an IP Address in the same range as the one the node has configured.
+• Set an IP in the same range as the node's.

-• Select the same Netmask that is configured in the node.
+• Set the same Netmask as the node's.

 tip